Meditation and mindfulness and how it might help you19 May 2020

 - Experiment and find what you enjoy.
 If 10-minute sessions listening to relaxing music gives you the boost you need or if you prefer a weekly yoga session, that’s all ok.

 - If you meditate and your mind gets distracted, that’s ok too.
 If this happens, simply let the thoughts come and go.
-Be kind to yourself and find what works for you.

 We’re here whenever you need us.